fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

           try:
             res <- Peer.timestamp_ms()
-      -- whether we get res from all the nodes or rtt milliseconds passed, return res join res[Op.array_length(nodes) - 1]
+      -- whether we get res from all the nodes or rtt milliseconds passed, return res -- using a race pattern to achieve that join res[Op.array_length(nodes) - 1]
       par Peer.timeout(rtt, msg)